zzzprojects/docs/entityframeworkcore.com/pages/providers/providers-mysql.md

 To use `Devart.Data.MySql.EFCore` provider, the first step is to install the [Devart.Data.MySql.EFCore](https://www.nuget.org/packages/Devart.Data.MySql.EFCore/) NuGet package.

-Now to use Entity Framework Core with SQLite database, override the OnConfiguring method in the context class and set the SQLite data provider using `UseMySql` method.
+Now to use Entity Framework Core with MySQL database, override the OnConfiguring method in the context class and set the MySQL data provider using `UseMySql` method.

 ```csharp